-There are no legal restrictions on working or even developing a business in Portugal.
+There are no legal restrictions on working or developing a business in Portugal under the D7 Visa.

-Also, it will be possible to work as a self-employed or as an employee.
+You may be self-employed or work as an employee.

-Will I have access to Public Healthcare System?
+Will I have access to the Public Healthcare System?

-Yes, you will have access to the public health service as soon as you receive your Utente number.
+Yes, you will have access to public healthcare as soon as you receive your Utente number.

-If you want more information about Portugal Healthcare, we suggest reading the article Healthcare in Portugal: a guide to the Public Health System.
+If you want more information about the health system in Portugal, we suggest reading Healthcare in Portugal: a guide to the Public Health System.

-Second, some activities need to be carried out in Portugal, such as opening a Portuguese bank account, applying for a tax number, among others.
+Several activities in the Visa application process need to be carried out in Portugal, such as opening a Portuguese bank account and applying for a tax number, among others.